Jennifer Hillier

 Jennifer Hillier is a Canadian author of Filipino descent.
-Her 2018 novel Jar of Hearts won the 2019 International Thriller Writers (ITW) Awards for Hardcover Novel; in 2023, she won the ITW Award for Best Audiobook for her 2022 novel Things We Do in the Dark.
+Her 2018 novel Jar of Hearts won the 2019 International Thriller Writers (ITW) Award for Hardcover Novel; in 2023, she won the ITW Award for Best Audiobook for her 2022 novel Things We Do in the Dark.

 Hillier was born and raised in Toronto.
 She lived in Seattle for eight years.
-She lives in Toronto with her spouse and her child.
+She lives in Oakville, Ontario, with her husband and her child.